Anno Dracula series: "A Concert for Transylvania" (1990)

-Not yet published: due to see first publication as part of Johnny Alucard.
+First published as part of Johnny Alucard.

 Anno Dracula 1899 and Other Stories

-A collection of short stories the last of which is set in the Anno Dracula universe.
-It was published on the 1st of February 2017.
+A collection of short stories, the last of which is set in the Anno Dracula universe.
+It was published on 1 February 2017.
 The final story of the collection is largely identical to the opening chapter of the novel One Thousand Monsters.

 Anno Dracula: One Thousand Monsters (1899)

 The fifth instalment in the series, set in Tokyo.
 A ship of vampires, led by Genevieve Dieudonne, Captain Kostaki, Sergeant Dravot and Princess Christina Light, are exiled from England, seek refuge in Japan, and are trapped in Yōkai Town, a ghetto where Tokyo's vampires are kept out of sight and out of mind.

 Anno Dracula 1999 Daikaiju (1999)

 Like One Thousand Monsters, this novel is set in Tokyo, where vampire schoolgirl Nezumi and other unusual guests arrive to "see in the new millennium" at a party in the town's old yōkai ghetto.